greenrobot-team/objectbox-import-sqlite/README.md

-# Import a SQLite database to ObjectBox
+# Importing a SQLite database into ObjectBox

 This library can help importing data from a SQLite into an ObjectBox database.